unikraft/eurosys21-artifacts/experiments/fig_20_compare-9pfs/README.md

 [Unikraft]: https://github.com/unikraft/unikraft

-This experiment takes some time (in rought average: TODO) and require a very few human interaction (entering `root` as login and password and running the `./script` when launching the Linux VM).
+This experiment takes some time and requires a very few human interaction (entering `root` as login and password and running the `./script` when launching the Linux VM).

+**APPROXIMATIVE EXECUTION TIME=2hours**

 ## How to Use (automatic test)